Caledon History

 caledon-church-01

-The area saw a boom in commerce around the 1840s, largely due to the introduction of wool producing Merino sheep in the district.
+The area saw a boom in commerce around the 1840s, largely due to the introduction of wool-producing Merino sheep to the district.
 From a relatively poor grain-producing area, Caledon evolved into one of the most prosperous farming areas in the Overberg due to ever-expanding wool export opportunities.
-This is when remarkable growth was seen in the town with the number of households doubling in size by 1860
+This is when remarkable growth was seen in the town with the number of households doubling by 1860.

-Samples of Caledon’s thermal springs were submitted to the Chicago World Fair in 1893 and were awarded the first prize as one of the world’s highest quality mineral waters.
-This resulted in even more visitors to this farming village and became a large part of Caledon’s history.
-The influx of new people to the town also increased once the Cape Railway Line reached Caledon in 1902.
-Around 60 years later though, this line was eventually closed with the last train leaving for Cape Town from Caledon in July 1962.
+Samples of Caledon’s thermal springs were submitted to the Chicago World Fair in 1893 and were awarded the first prize as one of the world’s highest-quality mineral waters.
+This resulted in even more visitors flocking to this farming village.
+A few years later, the influx of new people to the town increased once the Cape Railway Line reached Caledon in 1902.
+Around 60 years later though, this line was closed with the last train leaving for Cape Town from Caledon in July 1962.

 caledon-sheep-02

-In 1927, the historical Caledon Wild Flower Garden was established as part of the greater nature reserve of the Klein Swartberg Mountain.
-The renowned flower show happens here annually in spring (September) which exhibits an amazing array of fynbos from the area.
+In 1927, the historical Caledon Wild Flower Garden was established as part of Klein Swartberg Mountain’s greater nature reserve.
+The renowned flower show happens annually in spring (September) and exhibits an amazing array of fynbos from the Theewaterskloof area.

-Today, the village of Caledon is a district that is primarily agricultural and is still considered the capital of the extensive Overberg farming areas.
-Most activities include grain production with a fair amount of stock farming and of course wool production too.
-The best time to visit the area is in the spring when the rolling hills of yellow canola fields are in full bloom
+Today, Caledon’s district is primarily agricultural and is still considered the capital of the extensive Overberg farming areas.
+Most activities include grain production, with a fair amount of stock farming and of course wool production too.
+The best time to visit the area is in the spring when the rolling hills with their yellow canola fields, are in full bloom!